Estate Planning Mistakes to Avoid: Common Pitfalls and How to Prevent Them

 Quotes Right

 Didn't know I could claim this.
-Saw an ad on FaceBook for this company and rang them.
-Nice man interviewed me for about 30 minutes then the application arrived 2 days later.
-Signed it, because it was all true, and sent it off.
-3 weeks later got a letter from DWP to say I am entitled to it.
-Yes I could have filled the form in myself but apparently 40% of claims fail because the form isn't filled in properly.
-Also wouldn't have been submitted as quickly if I'd have done it I suspect.
-So yes it cost me £600 but that's only 5 weeks of benefits.
+Saw an ad on FaceBook for this company and got in touch.spoke a lady who was very helpful and sympathetic filled out a form with me on the phone.
+The application arrived 2 days later.
+Check the form, signed it, and sent it off.
+6 weeks later got a phone call from DWP to say I am entitled to it.
+Yes I could have filled the form in myself but they dotted all the 'I's and crossed the'T's ,properly.
 I think it was worth every penny.
+They are very professional and trustworthy.
+Thank you for the experience.
+Without your help I would not know what Attendance Allowance was.

 I have an enquiry regarding